 The coffee did resemble warm dishwater, as I remembered from my previous stay, but I AM NOT COMPLAINING.

-At the point I went off of NPO, it could have come out of a CLSC (Certain Liquid Specimen Container), no questions asked, and I would have been just as happy.
+At the point I went off of NPO, the coffee could have come out of a CLSC (Certain Liquid Specimen Container), no questions asked, and I would have been just as happy.